molpopgen/fwdpy11/doc/pages/regions.rst

 * The weight on the hotspot will be :math:`100\times(0.55-0.45) = 10`

 This gives us what we want: the hotspot is 100x hotter "per base", and is 10% of the total region in length.
 We therefore expect 10x as many crossovers in that region as in the flanking regions.

+To model two continuous regions separated by 25 centiMorgans:

+.. ipython:: python

+    recRegions = [fwdpy11.PoissonInterval(0, 1, 1e-3),
+                  fwdpy11.BinomialPoint(1, 0.25),
+                  fwdpy11.PoissonInterval(1, 2, 1e-3)]

+The number of recombination in the intervals :math:`[0,1)` and :math:`[1,2)` will both be Poisson-distributed with means of :math:`10^{-3}`.
+A recombination event *between* the two regions will happen in 25% of meioses.

 How to set up a model
 ---------------------------------